Rating: ![]()

 The relativistic time dilation effect is one of the many realistic touches that make Gunbuster more believable than it otherwise would be, moving it from simple space opera into actual science fiction.
 It goes so far as to put little SD-style "science lessons" at the end of several episodes explaining everything from warp gates to the scale of the enemy aliens.
 This is not to say that the science is flawless, but it is generally sound (or does a good job of pretending to be), and is definitely a step above most anime.

 As you might also expect from Gainax, Gunbuster hits some more creative (and experimental) notes late in the series.
-Most are successful: The letterboxed, black-and-white final episode has a stark beauty to it, and I found the climactic battle--stills set to classical music--visually and aurally impressive rather than seeming like a budget-induced cop-out.
-The most obvious failure is some wincingly bad silliness in the Gunbuster's abilities right in the middle of otherwise serious battles--I honestly wonder who came up with the ridiculous idea of a giant laser-reflective cape.
+Most are successful: The black-and-white final episode has a stark beauty to it, and I found the climactic battle--stills set to classical music--visually and aurally impressive rather than seeming like a budget-induced cop-out.
+The most obvious failure is some wincingly bad silliness in the Gunbuster's abilities right in the middle of otherwise serious battles--I realize it's an homage to classic mecha action shows, but I honestly wonder who okayed the ridiculous idea of a giant laser-reflective cape.

 Gunbuster is an unusual but impressive piece of anime.
 It starts out generic and silly, but develops into so much more that it is worth seeing through to the end.
 If you look past the unevenness, melodrama, and occasional experimental failure, the characters are emotionally involving, the story is exciting and substantial, the attention to sci-fi detail is commendable, and the whole thing just works.
 Those who can't stomach shoujo-like style should probably stay away, but it is a must-see for both mecha anime fans and anyone who can appreciate a creative twist on a classic genre.

 The giant robot war story has a lot in common with most of the various Gundam series, and the same with an edge of shoujo style has a lot in common with most of the Macross series.
-Evangelion borrowed several of the concepts from this, although the result is mostly quite different, and Voices of a Distant Star owes much of its concept to Gunbuster despite a heavier mood.
+Evangelion borrowed several of the concepts from this, although the result is mostly quite different, and the spectacular short Voices of a Distant Star owes its entire concept to Gunbuster despite a heavier mood.

-There is a UK-only DVD available from Manga, which unfortunately uses the low-quality video masters from the VHS release, and has a small edit in episode 2.
+There is also an older UK-only DVD available from Manga, which unfortunately uses the low-quality video masters from the VHS release, and has a small edit in episode 2.

 As a whole the series would rank 13-up, even if it doesn't look like it at first, although the extended bath scene in episode 2 probably pushes it into 16-up territory.